chanmix51/elcaro/documentation/article.md

 return $database->getConnection();
 ```

-Notice we do specify directory `lib` as default fallback for the autoloader to find namespaces.
+Notice we do specify directory `lib` as default fall back for the autoloader to find namespaces.

 To generate the mapping classes, let's create the `generate_model.php` script.
 There is a more general version in [this gist](https://gist.github.com/1510801#file-generate_model-php "generate_model.php").